- Listed in “Guide to America’s Top Ophthalmologists”

 Dr. Khorram is a dedicated husband, father and community member.
 He and his wife, Mara, have four children.
 They are the founders of Brilliant Star Montessori School.
 Dr. Khorram was a founding board member of the Northern Marianas Football (Soccer) Association, and served as the Vice President of the Board of Directors.
 He was a governor’s appointee to the Medical Professional Licensing Board.
 He has also served as a Board member of the CNMI chapter of the American Red Cross.
 Dr. Khorram, has a broad range of interests, and for many years wrote a weekly column entitled “Better Living” for the Saipan Tribune.
 In 2005 he received the Governor’s Humanities Award as Outstanding Humanities Teacher for the content of his weekly column, which were published in the book, “World Peace, a Blind Wife, and Gecko Tails”.

-In 2014, Dr. Khorram and his family moved to Europe, where he spends his time teaching ethics, biology, and religious studies at Townshend International School, and traveling to underserved areas as a volunteer eye surgeon.
-He continues to provide leadership support to Marianas Eye Institute.
+In 2014, Dr. Khorram and his family moved to Europe, where he spent his time teaching ethics, biology, and religious studies at Townshend International School, while traveling to underserved areas as a volunteer eye surgeon.
+Since relocating to the US in 2017, Dr. Khorram travels to Latin America as a volunteer eye surgeon; serves on the Advisory Board of the Mona Foundation, which supports education in developing countries; works with capacity-building boards in Eastern Europe; and continues to provide leadership support to Marianas Eye Institute.